-systemd.kill — Kill environment configuration
+systemd.kill — Process killing procedure configuration

-This man page lists the configuration options shared by these four unit types.
-See systemd.unit(5) for the common options of all unit configuration files, and systemd.service(5), systemd.socket(5), systemd.swap(5) and systemd.mount(5) for more information on the specific unit configuration files.
-The execution specific configuration options are configured in the [Service], [Socket], [Mount], or [Swap] section, depending on the unit type.
+This man page lists the configuration options shared by these five unit types.
+See systemd.unit(5) for the common options shared by all unit configuration files, and systemd.service(5), systemd.socket(5), systemd.swap(5), systemd.mount(5) and systemd.scope(5) for more information on the configuration file options specific to each unit type.

-processes of this service shall be
+Specifies how processes of this unit shall be killed.
+One of

 If set to

 control-group, all remaining processes in the control group of this

 unit will be killed on unit stop (for services: after the stop command is executed, as configured

 SIGTERM signal (see below) is sent to the main process while the subsequent